harel-coffee/Ascending_neuron_screen_analysis_pipeline-auto/README.md

-## Downlaod the preprocessed data of experiments.
+## Download the preprocessed experimental data
 Download the data into the corresponding folders as structured here from [Harvard Dataverse]():

 ## Reproducing the figures

 **Note:** before running the following scripts, make sure that the python environment and R package are all installed (see the installation guide)
+In the folder ```/scripts_for_public```, you can generate the plots of figures by following the order of ```_xx.run``` scripts to start the analysis from preprocessed data to the plots presented in the indicated figure panels.
+The details are shown below:

+-